math4tots-misc/xc/README.md

   * Some level of reflection e.g. Get the name of an object's type.
     Doesn't seem that important right now.

+  * Something like Python 'with' statements. i.e. context manager, something that does something when entering a block then does another thing when exiting.
+    Seems like it'd be straight forward with C++ local variables.
+    But this is lower on my priorities right now.

 ### Finished TODOs

   * Something like C++11's 'using' or typedef where types can be aliased.